-Step 1 configure Enter Global Configuration Mode.
-Step 2 rmon event index [user user-name] [description description] [type { none log notify log-notify }] [owner owner-name] Configuring RMON Event entries. index: Specify the index of the Event entry, which ranges from 1 to 12.
-To configure multipl indexes, enter a list of indexes separated by commas, or use a hyphen to indicates a rang of indexes.
-For example, 1-3, 5 indicates 1, 2, 3, 5. user-name: Enter the SNMP user name or community name of the entry.
-The name shoul be what you have set in SNMP previously.
+Step 1 configure Enter global configuration mode.
+Step 2 rmon event index [user user-name] [description description] [type { none log notify log-notify]] [owner owner-name] Configuring RMON Event entries. index: Enter the index of the Event entry from 1 to12 in the format of 1-3 or 5. user-name: Enter the SNMP user name or community name of the entry.
+The name should be what you have set in SNMP previously.
 The default name is public. description: Give a description to the entry with 1 to 16 characters.
-By default, the description is empty. none log notify log-notify: Specify the action type of the event; then the switch will tak the specified action to deal with the event.
+By default, the description is empty. none log notify log-notify: Specify the action type of the event; then the switch will take the specified action to deal with the event.
 By default, the type is none.
-None indicates the switch takes no action, log indicates the switch records the event only, notify indicates the switch sends notifications to the NMS only, and log-notify indicates the switch records the event and sends notifications to the NMS. owner-name: Enter the owner name of the entry with 1 to 16 characters.
-The default name monitor.
-Step 3 show rmon event [index] Displays the specified Event entry and related configurations.
-To show multiple entrie enter a list of indexes separated by commas, or use a hyphen to indicates a range of indexes.
-For example, 1-3, 5 indicates 1, 2, 3, 5. index: Enter the index of Event entry that you want to view.
-Valid values are from 1 to 1.
-The command without any parameters displays all existing statistics entries.
-Step 4 end Return to Privileged EXEC Mode.
+None indicates the switch takes no action, log indicates the switch records the event, notify indicates the switch sends notifications to the NMS, and log-notify indicates the switch records the event and sends notifications to the NMS.
+Step 3 show rmon event [index] Displays the specified Event entry and related configurations. index: Enter the index of Event entries that you want to view.
+The range is 1 to 12, and the format is 1-3 or 5.
+Step 4 end Return to privileged EXEC mode.
 Step 5 copy running-config startup-config Save the settings in the configuration file.